javascript-ninja-123/Decx/README.md

-# DECX
-## The Simplest React js state management library which coexists with Redux
+## The simplest React.js state management library which coexists with Redux
 ### Decorator + Reducer

 ### ALERT